The Lancet August 18, 2012

 Setting

-Outcome Annual rate of clinically significant asthma exacerbations, defined as episodes requiring systemic corticosteroids, hospital admission, or emergency department visits.
+Outcome Rate of clinically significant asthma exacerbations, defined as validated episodes of acute asthma requiring treatment with oral corticosteroids, hospital admission, or an emergency department visit.

 Study Limitations